bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Speaker 0: 00:01:59

-For any new listeners, Sjoerd, what does it mean that there's a new Bitcoin Core release?
+For any new listeners, Sjors, what does it mean that there's a new Bitcoin Core release?

 Speaker 1: 00:02:04